 Organizations initiate data migration projects for several reasons.
 They might need to overhaul an entire system, upgrade databases, establish a new data warehouse, support a cloud migration roadmap, or merge new data from an acquisition or other source.
 Data migration is also necessary when deploying another system that resides next to incumbent applications.
-Regardless of the exact purpose for data migration, the goal is generally to enhance business performance and competitiveness.
+Regardless of the exact purpose for migration, the goal is generally to enhance business performance and competitiveness.

 Achieving your migration goals can be difficult.
-But with a solid data migration strategy and implementation approach and the right set of tools, you will be well-positioned for data migration success.
+But with a solid migration strategy and implementation approach and the right set of tools, you will be well-positioned for data migration success.

 Why you should have a data migration plan and strategy